brian-chilin/nextcloud_writeup/README.md

 This was most of my hardware laying around I was willing to use, and serves as a boot drive and three storage drives.

 # Debian
 I've been familiarizing with Debian for years now and the reliability and support make it a no-brainer.
-After using the installer and being logged in as root I set up the following
+After using the installer and being logged in as root I set up the following:
 ### sudo
 - adding my user to the sudoers group
 ### openssh-server